(Please note- the following article should not be considered as legal or financial advice. )

 Major crypto exchange hacks

-A number of significant hacks have occurred in the past half year, all of which have been said to have caused substantial price declines.
+A number of significant hacks occurred in 2018, all of which have been said to have caused substantial price declines.
 Notable hacks include the aforementioned CoinCheck hack and the hacking of South Korean exchange Conrail on June 10, which contributed to BTC declining by 10%.

 ETF – Will they or won’t they